Gingivitis (gum inflammation)

 Key points about gingivitis

-• It's caused by the build-up of plaque on your teeth due to not brushing and flossing regularly enough.
+• It's usually caused by the build-up of plaque on your teeth due to not brushing and flossing regularly enough.

 • Symptoms include red and tender gums, and bleeding when brushing or flossing.

-• You can usually treat gingivitis at home yourself through good oral hygiene, such as brushing your teeth twice a day and flossing them once each day.
+• You can usually treat gingivitis at home yourself through good oral hygiene, such as gently brushing your teeth twice a day and flossing them once each day.

 • If left untreated, gingivitis may progress into more serious gum diseases, known as periodontitis.